 Just like many other bad habits, food cravings are considered an addiction.
 When paired with a good nutritional plan, acupuncture can help to curb these food cravings, improving people’s overall weight-loss journeys.
 While acupuncture alone may not help with weight loss, a 2018 review of 27 clinical trials found that it showed promising results when paired with lifestyle modifications.

 How Many Acupuncture Treatments Will I need?

 Now that you know the general mechanics of how acupuncture works and what kind of pain it can help, your next question revolves around the treatment itself.
 What’s the magic number of treatments you will need before you see results?
 The answer is it varies.

 Every person is different and responds to acupuncture differently compared to other patients.
 Different conditions also require more frequent sessions than others to begin seeing the beneficial effects.
 Chronic conditions can require a couple of treatments per week for several months forms the typical baseline recommendation, while acute problems usually require less frequent visits.
 It all depends on how you respond to the sessions and what kind of treatment plan you and your acupuncturist decide upon.

 At NJ Spine and Wellness, our nutritional team believes in integrating healthy dietary habits into patients’ daily lifestyles for long-term effectiveness.
 Acupuncture can significantly complement the dietary modifications people are already making, as it can help slow the mind and get the body ready for change.

 Try Acupuncture Treatment for Yourself

-Most likely getting acupuncture treatments alone is not going to be a cure-all for any of the issues we mentioned above, but they can certainly be beneficial when done in tandem with other treatments.
-At NJ Spine and Wellness, we take a multidisciplinary approach to wellness and will often recommend acupuncture in tandem with chiropractic care or physical therapy.
+Most likely, getting acupuncture treatments alone will not be a cure-all for any of the issues mentioned above.
+Still, they can certainly be beneficial when done in tandem with other treatments.
+At NJ Spine and Wellness, we take a multidisciplinary approach to wellness and often recommend acupuncture in tandem with chiropractic care or physical therapy.